NuGet/docs.microsoft.com-nuget/docs/consume-packages/Finding-and-Choosing-Packages.md

 ### Advanced filtering and sorting

-At nuget.org/packages, you can select the **Filter** button at upper-right to expand advanced sorting and filtering options.
+At nuget.org/packages, you can refine your search results by making use of the advanced filtering and sorting options.

 ![Screenshot that shows the filtering and sorting options on nuget.org.](media/Finding-08-SearchResults.png)